Saturday, 2 December 2017

 Plot

 In the beginning, we hear that Little Kerstin is having men's clothes made for herself.
-She rides away from home and to a king, and she asks whether she can work in his stables.
+She rides away from home and goes to a king's house, and she asks whether she can work in his stables.
 The king tells her that he does need a stable boy, but that he doesn't have room for a stable boy's horse.
 But the young prince persuades his father that he ought to give this stable boy a job, and that the horse could be kept alongside his own.

 We hear how Little Kerstin is working as a stable boy with the horses during the day, leading them out to the fields and the meadows, and how by night she and the prince are getting to know each other better.
 It soon becomes apparent that the stable boy is growing heavier and less agile.
 Little Kerstin is pregnant, and she gives birth to twin boys.